tharinduwso2telco/sandbox-service/dep-sandbox/README.md

 ##3 Build the Service

 Run the following Maven command.
-This will create the fat jar dep-sanbox-1.0.2-SNAPSHOT.jar in the target directory.
+This will create the fat jar dep-sanbox-<VERSION>.jar in the target directory.

 ```
 mvn clean install